mggg/mggg.github.io/_people/hully.markdown

 photo: "/uploads/hully.png"
 github: maxhully
 group: collaborators
-description: "[Max Hully](https://github.com/maxhully) is the software developer for MGGG, building open-source tools and web resources to make understanding redistricting accessible to everyone.
-He is on leave from doctoral work in discrete geometry and algebraic combinatorics at UMass Amherst.\n"
+description: "[Max Hully](https://github.com/maxhully) was a VRDI participant in 2018 and worked as the MGGG software developer in 2018-19, taking the lead on Districtr development.\n"
 ---